theobald-software/theobald-software.github.io/_includes/_content/en/tables/having-clause.md

 ### Using HAVING-clause

+The HAVING clause can be used to filter groups of rows, see [SAP ABAP Documentation: SELECT-HAVING](https://help.sap.com/doc/abapdocu_750_index_htm/7.50/en-US/abaphaving_clause.htm).

 The following example shows how many materials are assigned to a material type (MTART).
 After applying the HAVING-clause the preview shows only the material types with more than 10 materials assigned.